What is an RSA Certificate? How RSA Certificate Works?

 How does an RSA Certificate Work?

-When a client server connects to an RSA-enabled website, the website sends its public key to the client.
+When a client-server connects to an RSA-enabled website, the website sends its public key to the client.
 The client then uses that public key to encrypt any information it sends to the website.
 It can be login credentials or credit card information.
 The website employs its private key to decrypt the information, enabling it to read and process the data.

 The algorithm is based on the prime factorization method for one-way data encryption.
-It involves two large random prime numbers and multiplying them together.
-Developing a public key involves using the product of these two numbers, known as modulus.
-Although the modulus is made public, the two prime numbers remain private, preventing anyone from determining the original message or data using the public modulus.
+It involves two large random prime numbers being multiplied together.
+Developing a public key involves using the product of these two numbers, modulus.

 For the encryption and decryption of data, the RSA algorithm uses the principles of number theory and mathematical trapdoor functions.

-The encryption process happens like this:
+The Encryption Process happens like this:

 In this process, two large prime numbers, typically denoted as p and q, multiply together to form a modulus.